spakai/birthday-paradox/README.md

 ```

 ThreadPool
-- Has one of the multiple threads pick up a Work object from queue and execute it.
+- Has one of the multiple threads pick up a Work object from queue and execute it.The first version used polling ,I've refactored it to use notify-wait mechanism to save on CPU cycles.

 Work
 - A class that takes a lambda function, is pushed into ThreadPool queue and executed.

+Listener
+- A class that contains the callback interface and implementation.

 GnuPlotter
 - writes plot commands and csv input , this is called by each Work object via the `listener.update()` function.